damianhakert/damianhakert.github.io/source/handbook/designer-onboarding/index.html.md

 - Working-On - See what others are doing, and share what you plan to accomplish today.
 - Git-Help - A little rusty or a complete newbie when it comes to git?
 Ask here and it's likely more than one of our amazing colleagues will help you out.

+## Slack Do Not Disturb Hours

+Slack now supports "Do Not Disturb Hours" so you won't be pinged in the middle of the night or while you are dealing with family matters.
+You can set your Do Not Disturb Hours by clicking on the bell at the top of the left pane in the Slack app.
+You also have the option of snoozing for 20 minutes or up to 24 hours.
+Note: Do Not Disturb can be overridden in the event of an emergency.
+See Slack documentation for more information.

 ## Handbooks

 As you may already know, at GitLab we work in the open, and a large part of that is documenting our process and company culture.
 Read the **entire** handbook as time allows, it's a really great resource.
 However, in the meantime, you might find these sections of the handbook particularly useful in getting started: